 No business owner wants to think about such a crisis, yet it’s imperative that you do.
-Suffering a data breach without an emergency response plan leaves you vulnerable to not only the damage of the attack itself but also the potential fallout from your own panicked decisions.
+Suffering a data breach without an emergency response plan leaves you vulnerable to the damage of the attack itself and the potential fallout from your own panicked decisions.

-4. Communicate strategically.
-No matter the size of the company, the communications goal following a data breach is essentially the same: Provide accurate information about the incident in a reasonably timely manner that preserves the trust of customers, employees, investors, creditors, and other stakeholders.
+No matter the company’s size, the communications goal following a data breach is essentially the same: Provide accurate information about the incident in a reasonably timely manner that preserves the trust of customers, employees, investors, creditors, and other stakeholders.